 Former British Prime Minister Margaret Thatcher has died at the age of 87, following a stroke.

-Thatcher was a tough, outspoken woman who led the Conservative Party to three election victories from 1979 to 1990.
-That was the longest continuous period in office by a British prime minister since the early 19th century.
+The outspoken Thatcher led the Conservative Party to three election victories from 1979 to 1990, the longest continuous period in office by a British prime minister since the early 19th century.